 Article Translations: (Spanish)

-Kids with Duchenne or Becker muscular dystrophy might:
+When symptoms first start, kids with Duchenne or Becker muscular dystrophy might:

 Symptoms of Duchenne (dew-SHEN) and Becker muscular dystrophy are progressive.
 This means that they get worse over time.
 Kids with muscular dystrophy may also develop scoliosis (curved spine), heart problems, breathing problems, and trouble walking.